ntls-io/nautilus-wallet/docs/book/src/design/kyc-service.md

 ### Asset configuration

-- `transactionLimitWithoutOnfidoCheck`: Transaction limit on the asset for users that have not completed the KYC process.
+- `transactionLimitWithoutOnfidoCheck`: Transaction limit that limits the amount of an asset a user can transact before they completed the KYC process.